 Becoming a club member is easy.
 Sign yourself up to the Realish Racing forums, and introduce yourself in the introduction thread.
-All new members are required to have a few casual races before entering into any official competitions.
+If any events are available, all new members are encouraged to have a few casual club races before entering into any official competitions.
 This is simply to test your internet connection to make sure there’s no lag, your headset to make sure we can hear you and you can hear us, and your skill level and attitude to make sure we’re all on the same page.

 To discuss the races, we have a forum.
 Joining in with forum discussions is an important part of being a club member.
-It helps us all get to know each other better, and makes for a better time on track.
+Alongside our Discord, it helps us all get to know each other better, and makes for a better time on track.
 We’re big on community, so much so that many of us have become good friends and have even ventured outside several times over to meet up.

 The wiki used to be a more vital part of our community, it’s still fun to delve into the past – and nothing is stopping anyone from updating it, for it is still around!
 In fact, if you feel like taking over a bit of maintenance work over there, let us know and we’ll set you up with an account in no time!

-These times, we’re mostly using rFactor 2 and Automobilista for our events and series, though the latter is going to be phased out in the near future.
+These times, we’re mostly using rFactor 2 and Assetto Corsa Competizione for our events and series, with a firm look on new developments within the simracing world.
 We also like to our annual Crashmas special event powered by Wreckfest, so you might want to check out that Steam store page as well.

 Wireless controller, wired controller or steering wheel, we allow all three.
 You will need at least one.
-Wireless controllers can run out of batteries, so make sure they’re fully charged before a race, or plugged in with a play and charge kit.
+Wireless controllers can run out of batteries, so make sure they’re fully charged before a race.

 Communication both in races and pre/post race is paramount.
 You need to be able to hear the other drivers in the race, and you need to be able to talk back to them.
 In the pre-race phase this could be confirming the understanding of rules, or asking any last-minute questions.
 It’s even more vital in the race for driver-to driver communication regarding lapping moves and positioning, alerting others to your entering and exiting of the pit lane, and warning of an accident or obstacle.
 If you don’t have a headset, please get one as soon as possible.